Orasund/pixelengine/README.md

 If you have created a game with this engine, please let me know.

 ## Upgrading
+  * To 3.0.0
     * First follow the error messages of the compiler
     * Next set the scale of your game to 1.
 In the new version the scale feature scales the entire game.
     * If you want keyboard support use Graphics.program.
 It will also take care of the new way scaling works.

-## Room for Improvement
-  * The animations can sometimes be very janky.
-This is actually intended, but it might be better to give an alternative by **switching the animation off** for a few frames(to introduce clean skips or to let elm control the animation for a short period of ime.)

 ## Upcoming Features
   * MultipleTiles - Similar to MultipleImages but for Tiles.